Freiburg Im Breisgau, 2024

 The path to scientific understanding is long and winding.
 Teaching others about science through writing is a great passion in Joel's life.
 Joel’s science writing for a general audience has appeared on the websites of publications such as The Atlantic, Psychology Today, Aeon, and Motherboard.
 From 2017 to 2019, he was Editor-in-Chief at the neuroscience education website Knowing Neurons.
 In 2016, Joel was jointly awarded the Society for Neuroscience (SfN) Next Generation Award, which recognizes “outstanding contributions to public communication, outreach, and education about neuroscience,” for his contributions to Knowing Neurons.

 Joel is passionate about using neuroscience to understand consciousness.
 Besides his academic position at the University of Tübingen, he also serves as a research consultant at the Institute for Advanced Consciousness Studies in Santa Monica, California.
-Outside of academic research, his broader interests include meditation, floating tanks, astronomy, and travel.
+Outside of academic research, his broader interests include photography, meditation, floating tanks, astronomy, and travel.